biodash/biodash.github.io/content/codeclub-setup/index.md

 an active OSC account with access to the Code Club project either way, which can be a helpful backup option when something fails with locall installs.

+If you missed the first session, have a look at the [introductory slides](/slides/CC01/) as well.

 <br>

 ----